mmamontx/ja2-stracciatella-mp/README.md

 For debugging purposes:

 - There is a custom function - HireRandomMercs() - that is automatically called in the beginning (accelerates debugging so one doesn't have to always visit AIM).
 This code is only executed for the server, the client receives replicated mercs.
-- Helicopter drop-off animation is disabled (accelerates debugging).
+- Helicopter drop-off animation is disabled (see the FIXME in Merc_Entering.cc) - accelerates debugging.
-- The enemies are disabled - until implementation of the battle/turn-based mode is started.
+- The enemies are disabled (see gEnemyEnabled var) - until implementation of the battle/turn-based mode is started.

 Contact: mmamontx@gmail.com